Current Membership of the Patient-Centered Outcomes Research Institute (PCORI) Governing Board

-Grayson Norquist, MD, MSPH, (Chair) is Professor and Chair, Department of Psychiatry and Human Behavior, University of Mississippi Medical Center (UMMC) in Jackson, MS. He is a member of the Board of Directors for the American Psychiatric Foundation and of the American Psychiatric Association.
-Prior to his current position at UMMC, he served in a number of leadership positions at the National Institute of Mental Health (NIMH), including Director of the Division of Services and Intervention Research, a division responsible for funding clinical, prevention, and services research at NIMH.
+Grayson Norquist, MD, MSPH, (Chair) is Vice-Chair, Emory University Department of Psychiatry and Behavioral Sciences, and Chief of the Psychiatry Service at Grady Health System.
+He is a member of the Board of Directors for the American Psychiatric Association Foundation and the American Psychiatric Association.
+He served in a number of leadership positions at the National Institute of Mental Health (NIMH), including Director of the Division of Services and Intervention Research, a division responsible for funding clinical, prevention, and services research at NIMH.
 He is on the editorial board of Psychiatric Services, served on the editorial board of the Archives of General Psychiatry and the Journal of Mental Health Policy and Economics, and has received various national government and public awards, including the NIH Director’s Award, the NIH Special Service Award, and the National Alliance on Mental Illness Exemplary Psychiatrist Award.
 He received a BA from the University of Mississippi, an MD from UMMC and a master of science in public health from the UCLA School of Public Health.
 He completed his training in psychiatry at UCLA where he was also a Robert Wood Johnson Clinical Scholar.
 His research and community work focuses on improving the quality of mental health services provided to underserved populations.
 Dr. Norquist was appointed in September 2010 for a 4-year term, and reappointed in 2014 for a 6-year term.
+He was re-designated as Chair in September 2016 for a second 3-year term.